fdsimms/linguana/README.md

 - [ ] Create an account
 - [ ] Log in and out
 - [ ] Choose between different languages to learn
-- [ ] Complete lessons consisting of multiple-choice questions
+- [ ] Complete lessons consisting of multiple-choice questions and translation drills
 - [ ] Maintain a profile page displaying their progress as well as selected personal info
 - [ ] Leave comments on exercises
 - [ ] Leave comments on other users' pages
+- [ ] See a leaderboard comparing their stats with their friends'

 ## Design Docs
 * [View Wireframes][view]